-Sending documents to the U.S. Embassy
+Sending documents to the U.S. Embassy in Beirut

 If the U.S. Embassy requests additional information or documentation from you, the consular officer will provide instructions on how to submit those to the embassy.
+Please do not mail anything to us without being asked to do so.